evo-design/evo/README.md

 ## Web API

-We are working on integration with (Together.AI)[https://www.together.ai/] on a web API that will provide logits and sampling functionality.
+We are working with [Together.AI](https://www.together.ai/) on a web API that will provide logits and sampling functionality for Evo.

 ## HuggingFace integration

-We are working on integration with (HuggingFace)[https://huggingface.co/].
+We are working on integration with [HuggingFace](https://huggingface.co/).

 ## Citation